How much life is left in your crane?

-You may choose a Crane Reliability Study when you’re not sure if your cranes are capable of meeting growing production demands, or if you’re using your crane for purposes other than the originally classified purpose.
-If you have safety issues or aren’t sure if it’s time to modernise, a CRS can give you the information you need.
+You may choose to perform a Crane Reliability Study when you're not sure if your cranes are capable of meeting growing production demands, or if you’re using your crane for purposes other than how they were originally classified.
+If you have safety issues or aren’t sure if it’s time to modernize, a CRS can give you the information you need.

 The CRS process

-• The team provides a detailed report and further consultation with advice on maintenance, modernisations and future investments
+- The team provides a detailed report and further consultation with advice on maintenance, modernizations and future investments